georgexyz19/georgexyz.com/content/posts/mutate-while-looping-in-python.md

 no: 51

-Raymond Hettinger once said "if you mutate something while you're iterating over it, you're living in a state of sin and deserve what ever happens to you".
-Recent version of Python actually does not allow you change a dictionary while looping over it.
-Here is some test code.
+Raymond Hettinger once said "if you mutate something while you're iterating over it, you're living in a state of sin and deserve whatever happens to you".
+Recent version of Python actually does not allow you mutate a dictionary while looping over it.
+Here are
+some test code.

 ```python